Codecademy/engineering-competencies/README.md

 ### Collaboration & Communication

 - You seek feedback on your own design & technical proposals while encouraging other engineers on the team to follow the same best practices.
-- You provide timely code reviews and are responsive to peer feedback on code reviews and learn from them.
+- You provide timely code reviews and are responsive to peer feedback on code reviews and learn from it.
 - You ask thoughtful questions and challenge assumptions to ensure you are solving the right problems.
 - You proactively communicate your progress and blockers to stakeholders (eg. PM, Design, Ops, etc.), your team, and manager and ensure timely project delivery.
 - You help other engineers on the end to end delivery of their code from design, code, tests, monitoring/alerts, deployment and rollout.